 Any employer who would like permission to download CVs without student contact must request this permission directly from Handshake’s Support team by contacting us here or the Help dropdown within Handshake.
 Our Trust & Safety team will investigate and decide each request on a case-by-case basis.

-- Our university occasionally creates events on behalf of an employer.
-Since our university is listed as the host, will the employer be able to download student CVs from that event’s attendees?
+- Our institution occasionally creates events on behalf of an employer.
+Since our institution is listed as the host, will the employer be able to download student CVs from that event’s attendees?

-- Employers will only be able to download resumes for attendees that have RSVP’d to an event hosted by the employer.
+- Employers will only be able to download CVs for attendees that have RSVP’d to an event hosted by the employer.